 Signwriting is more than painting letters with a brush.
 It’s a craft.
 And done well, it’s extraordinary.

 Brushed lettering has personality – similar to an individual’s handwriting.
 The appearance of painted letters can add character to an otherwise generic type design.
 Hand lettering evokes a mood which is tricky to replicate with the aid of a computer.
 Countless ‘hand lettered’ digital typefaces are available.
 But they struggle to emulate the real thing.

 Techniques used in producing traditional signwriting takes years to learn.
-Understanding how to paint letterforms of all varieties using these techniques, can take a lifetime to master.
+Understanding how to use all of these techniques can take a lifetime to master.

 Cutting in the big letters at Dundee Contemporary Arts 2018

 Make your signs unique

 In recent years, interest has increased for traditional signwriting.
-As well as demand by independent designers, agencies, shops and retailers.
+As well as demand from independent designers, agencies, shops and retailers.

 The craft is recognised as such and injects a special touch for exterior signage, interior displays, and visual branding.
 In addition to vintage and retro projects, pleasure vehicles, and honours boards for clubs, schools, and organisations.

 Traditional signwriting in Dundee is rare and can be used to great effect.
 Most notably for large exterior wall lettering.
 Often, there is no other practical or cost efficient method to create large lettering or graphics.
 Especially on textured surfaces.

 Another benefit of choosing painted lettering is that almost any colour can be matched.
 This enables an identical finish for the lettering when matching with other painted surfaces.

 24 carat gold leaf laid on painted gold sized lettering before tidying and burnishing

 Most signwriters have a recognisable lettering style, unique to their own skills and preferences.
 Unlike computer generated lettering, nuances are apparent when hand lettering is examined.
 This can be intentional or due to the execution of the brush painted letterform.

 There are also many effects which can be applied to painted lettering.
 Such as depth, colour fades and a variety of shadow forms.
 In addition, options can be widely used across decorative lettering.
 Especially popular for that fairground look.